ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ## Tony Todo

+* Fix misspelling on "Judy’s On Cherry" in Estimote cloud (DONE)
-* Fix notifications, force prompt for location
+* Fix notifications for Derek, force prompt for location if needed
+* Show error alert when hasBeacon is true but cannot be found on cloud

 ### Transition
 * Slide tab bar out of way on present and slide back on dismiss, like app store